-Wedgewood New information - RV Parking - compliance and enforcement
+Wedgewood New information - RV Parking - compliance, enforcement and legal implications

 We have had many discussions and queries over the past years regarding Restrictions around RV, and other trailer storage on streets and driveways.
 This should come down to a good neighbor philosophy, rather than a test the rules philosophy, however, we have had to go through the compliance issue a few times in recent years, and it continues to be an ongoing and reoccurring issue, that we are obliged to deal with as an association, to maintain the legal guidelines as they are written for our subdivision.